-Here at Tom's Guide, we have a list of steps we take before we post a new deal for our readers.
-Here are our favorite tricks to help you shop like a pro on Prime Day or any day of the year.
+Here at Tom's Guide, we have a list of steps we take before we post a new deal for our readers and below we're sharing our favorite tricks to help you shop like a pro this holiday season.

 1. Use comparison engines to cross-check prices

 One of the easiest ways to separate deals from duds is with the help of a price comparison engine.
 Price comparison engines collect product and price information from a variety of retailers and display the results on a single page where shoppers can sort and compare prices.
-Google Shopping is the most popular price engine, but other sites such as ShopSavvy and PriceGrabber also provide similar information, making it easy to compare and contrast prices among retailers.
-(Full disclosure: ShopSavvy is owned by Purch, our parent company.)
+Google Shopping is one of the most popular price engines, but other sites such as ShopSavvy and PriceGrabber also provide similar information, making it easy to compare and contrast prices among retailers.
+(Full disclosure: ShopSavvy is owned by Future, our parent company.)

-Many of these sites, such as ShopSavvy, have add-on tools that install straight into your browser, so price checking is as easy as clicking an icon in your browser’s toolbar.
-If you're on the go, check out mobile deal and price comparison apps like ShopSavvy and BuyVia.
+Many of these sites, such as ShopSavvy, have add-on tools that can be installed straight into your browser, so price checking is as easy as clicking an icon in your browser’s toolbar.
+If you're shopping on the go, check out mobile deal and price comparison apps like ShopSavvy and BuyVia.

 However, there are some caveats to keep in mind.
 First, no price comparison engine is capable of crawling every retailer.
 Google Shopping, for instance, traditionally doesn't provide Amazon prices.
 So your best bet is to use these search engines in conjunction with one another.
 You'll also want to check the manufacturer's direct website in the off chance that they have a better price.